 A change like this will likely mean a smaller screen, slightly worse resolution, and a decrease in overall processing and graphical power.

 New Nintendo Switch Models: New Games

-There is already a big roster of upcoming Switch games that Nintendo has teased or announced as part of its latest Nintendo Direct event.
+There is a big roster of upcoming Switch games that Nintendo has teased or announced during its latest Nintendo Direct event.
 Many of these titles have been given summer release dates, which could be followed up by a Switch “Lite” launch in the fall.
 Three of the following titles have received early-to-mid summer release dates: